senaonp/colorCycles/README.md

-# colorCycles - a Javascript class to transition between font-colors
+# ColorCycles - a Javascript class to transition between font-colors

 -----